This was the first time I was at the CppCon, and it was an overwhelming experience for me.

 They are in-sane and in-safe.
-Maybe you wonder, why builtin-types belong into this category.
+Maybe you wonder, why builtin-types belong to this category.
 The reason is quite easy.
 They can be victims of integral promotion, numeric conversions, or have special values such as +Inf, -Inf, or NaN.
-To make a built-in type safe and sane, use the Whole Value Pattern from Ward Cunningham.
+To make a built-in type-safe and sane, use the Whole Value Pattern from Ward Cunningham.
 The question is?
 What is sane and in-safe.

 Sane and In-safe

 For example, pointing types such as iterators, smart pointers, references, reference wrappers, or views (

 std::string_view) are sane and in-safe.
 With C pointers we are in the in-sane and in-safe ar